 How to prepare:

 1) Select one song to sing from the available song cuts.
 You will only be asked to sing the cut that you have prepared.
 If you would like to sing multiple songs, you may prepare more than one cut although we cannot guarantee that time will permit it.
 There will be an accompanist playing piano during your audition.
-Song cuts will be available online the first week of April.

 2) Read over all of the scene sides and be ready to read any.
-Scene sides will be available online the first week of April.

 3) Dance calls require no preparation or prior experience.
 You will be called into the dance audition in large groups and will be taught a beginner level combination.
 Roles are available for non-dancers as well as trained dancers.
 Do not let this part of the audition hang over your head; we just want to see you move!